raghavkhandelwal12/Data-Science/why_mathematics_important_data_science.md

 # Why is Mathematics essential for Data Science?

 - Mathematics is the backbone of the data science. `Linear algebra, Calculus, Probability/Statistics, Optimization play essential role to uncover hidden patterns in data and understanding the relationship among features`.
-They also help us tackle the comple calculations. `They guiding to develop insightful solutions and predicting based on historical data`.
+They also help us tackle the complex calculations. `They guiding to develop insightful solutions and predicting based on historical data`.

 # How much Mathematical knowledge require to become a data Scientist?